rieckpil/progmot/content/post/giving-my-first-talk.md

 ## Getting Accepted for the Conference

-On the XY of March 2022 I got a positive COVID test result after feeling sick for almost two days 😣
+On the 17h of March 2022, I got a positive COVID test result after feeling sick for almost two days 😣

-To recover and relax, I enjoyed the entire day on my couch and surfed on the web and watched YouTube videos.
+To recover and relax, I enjoyed the entire day on my couch, surfing the web and watching YouTube videos.

-Somewhere around 3pm that day, I checked my emails and found an email from the Spring I/O conference organizer ...
+Somewhere around 3 pm that day, I checked my emails and found an email from the Spring I/O conference organizer ...

 I GOT ACCEPTED 🥳!